RHangal/Styx-App/README.md

 ## Authentication

 Auth0 is used to authenticate users when signing up and logging into the application.
-Create/Sign into your Auth0 account and create an SPA App along with an API in order to obtain the values for the Auth0 Domain and Auth0 Audience environment variables..
+Create/Sign into your Auth0 account and create an SPA App along with an API in order to obtain the values for the Auth0 Domain and Auth0 Audience environment variables.